Temasek-backed Singapore oil rig builders plan merger to cope with downturn

-SINGAPORE (Reuters) -Temasek-backed Singapore conglomerate Keppel Corp and smaller rival Sembcorp Marine are exploring a potential tie-up which would see them combine their struggling offshore and marine (O&M) businesses after years of losses in an industry downturn.
+SINGAPORE, June 24 (Reuters) - Temasek-backed Singapore conglomerate Keppel Corp (KPLM.SI) and smaller rival Sembcorp Marine (SCMN.SI)are exploring a potential tie-up which would see them combine their struggling offshore and marine (O&M) businessesafter years of losses in an industry downturn.

 A successful deal would see Keppel spin off the new business into a listed entity and ultimately exit from the legacy business.
 Temasek would become the largest shareholder in the combined unit, while Sembcorp will also own a stake in it.